mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option:: --format=<format>, -f<format>

    Specify the input format.
-Permitted format values are SQL, GRID, CSV, TAB, and VERTICAL, or the corresponding shortcuts S, G, C, T, and V.  The default is SQL.
+Permitted format values are sql, grid, tab, csv, and vertical.
+The default is sql.

 .. option:: --import=<import_type>, -i<import_type>

    Specify the import format.
-Permitted format values are DEFINITIONS (or F) = import only the definitions (metadata) for the objects in the database list, DATA (or D) = import only the table data for the tables in the database list, and BOTH (or B) = import the definitions and the data.
-The default is DEFINITIONS.
+Permitted format values are definitions = import only the definitions (metadata) for the objects in the database list, data = import only the table data for the tables in the database list, and both = import the definitions and the data.
+The default is definitions.

    If you attempt to import objects into an existing database, the result depends on the import format.
-If the format is DEFINITIONS or BOTH, an error occurs unless :option:`--drop-first` is given.
-If the format is DATA, imported table data is added to existing table data.
+If the format is definitions or both, an error occurs unless :option:`--drop-first` is given.
+If the format is data, imported table data is added to existing table data.

 .. option:: --new-storage-engine=<new_engine>